PraveenKS30/portfolio-builder-skill/README.md

 # Portfolio-Builder-SKILL

-A Claude skill that turns your reference materials — LinkedIn, existing resume, GitHub, social links, raw notes — into a polished single-file HTML portfolio website and a matching Markdown resume.
+An Agent SKILL that turns your reference materials — LinkedIn, existing resume, GitHub, social links, raw notes — into a polished single-file HTML portfolio website and a matching Markdown resume.

 Three theme options.
 No fabrication.
 Built-in gap analysis that flags weak bullets and missing pieces instead of papering over them.